Barbara Hannigan / Tonhalle Orchestra Zurich

 Stravinsky: Symphony in Three Movements

-Igor Stravinsky (1882 – 1971) write his “Symphony in Three Movements” 1942–1945, on commission by the Philharmonic Symphony Society of New York.
+Igor Stravinsky (1882 – 1971) wrote his “Symphony in Three Movements” 1942–1945.
+This was a commission by the Philharmonic Symphony Society of New York.
 The symphony premiered in 1946, with the New York Philharmonic Orchestra, and with the composer conducting.

 - Overture; Allegro